opunsoars/pitchly/docs/usage.rst

     :alt: Output of plot_sequence by time

-Pitch control
+Pitch Control
 ^^^^^^^^^^^^^
-The pitch control is calculated by adapting Laurie Shaw's work on William Spearman's model.
+The pitch control is calculated by adapting `Laurie Shaw's <https://twitter.com/eightyfivepoint>`_ work on `William Spearman's model <https://www.researchgate.net/publication/334849056_Quantifying_Pitch_Control>`_.
 Since generating pitch control visualization on the fly gets sluggish, it is recommended to proceed with slight patience using the sliders (the pitch control overlay reloads with a tiny delay for every frame).
 The example shown here is for a very small time range (5 seconds / 125